-When horrible things like this happen, I always remind myself that however horrible they are, they are, after all, the acts of men.
+When horrible things like this happen, I always remind myself that, however horrible, they are, after all, the acts of men.
 Man has turned his back on God, and yet, always wonders where God is in moments like those of the Parkland shooting.
 The Bible is replete with stories of man turning away from God—bad things happening—and then man turning back toward God.
 As one who has spent the majority of his life making his living by interpreting both the letter of and the spirit of the law (you), I say it’s time to look to both the letter of and the spirit of God’s law.
 Were not the Ten Commandments, the original basis of all our laws?
 Our major universities have done a magnificent job of removing the fundamental pillars of the legal foundation of this country.

-Just look how far from the teachings of the Bible we have strayed: Look how few people go to church; how many divorced parents there are; how many broken families we have.
+Just look how far from the teachings of the Bible we have strayed: look how few people go to church; how many divorced parents there are; how many broken families we have.
 What about the births out of wedlock?
 How about our refusal to properly restrain our mentally ill?
 Look how cheap a value we place on the unborn.
 They are disposed of like scraps of meat, their organs sold for parts in an open market.
 All this is condoned by the majority of society, because it actively condones it, or it condones it by its silence.
 So when you say, “How could God let this happen?”
 (Paraphrasing.)
 The first thing I say is “How could man let this happen?”
 How can we let this happen?
-And yet we let it.
+And yet, we let it.
 I can’t really write about this in my blog, because some of these ideas are not mine.
 They belong to a young man who was a summer intern at Sharon United Methodist church.
 He preached them to us in a sermon.
 At least, that is the way that I remember it.
-(On second thought, maybe I’ll just give him credit.)
-Thank you Spencer, wherever you are.
+(On second thought, maybe I’ll just give him credit: Thank you Spencer, wherever you are.)